Valve Test Pressure Chart – API 598 Hydrostatic Test & ASME B16.34 P-T Rating

 Body (Shell) Seat

 Note: Unit is kg/cm² (psig).
 Body test = 1.5× rated CWP.
 Seat test = 1.1× rated CWP.
 Air test is constant at 7 kg/cm² (100 psig) for all classes.
 Test medium: clean water for hydrostatic, dry air or nitrogen for pneumatic.
+CWP = Cold Working Pressure at ambient temperature (-29 to 38°C).

 How to Read This Table: The body (shell) test verifies the pressure integrity of the valve body and bonnet — the valve is partially open and pressurized.
 The seat test verifies the sealing of the disc/ball against the seat — the valve is fully closed.
 The air test is a low-pressure pneumatic check for bubble-tight shutoff.
+The "Rated CWP" column shows the maximum cold working pressure per ASME B16.34 at ambient temperature.

 API 598 / EN 12266 – Hydraulic Test Pressure (PN Ratings)